 If you’re ready to make the switch to MCT oils and are looking for ways to add it to your diet, think of its applications similar to coconut oil.

-1. Make a salad dressing—use just as you use olive oil and drizzle over your favourite greens.
+1. Make a salad dressing—use just as you use olive oil and drizzle over your favorite greens.

-2. Add it to coffee and tea to create super coffee—just add a tablespoon to your favourite brew.
+2. Add it to coffee and tea to create super coffee—just add a tablespoon to your favorite brew.